psyGamer/TASRecorder/README.md

 # Requirements

 - Atleast Everest 4099 (this is the `core` branch)
-- FFMpeg libraries, such as libavcodec, etc.
+- FFmpeg libraries, such as libavcodec, libavformat, etc.
-    - Windows: The libraries are packaged with the mod itself.
-There is nothing you need to download
+    - Windows: In-game, open the debug console and enter `ffmpeg_install`.
+If this was successful, you can restart your game and have everything setup.
     - MacOS: `brew install ffmpeg` (Requires [Homebrew](https://brew.sh/))
     - Ubuntu/Debian based: `sudo apt-get install ffmpeg` (Might not include all codec you want)
     - Fedora based: `sudo dnf install ffmpeg-free` (Might not include all codec you want)